Brood interruption: control of Varroa mites

 After 24 days, carry out the last honey harvest.

-- The new queen starts laying on day 26–27.
+- The new queen begins egg laying on day 26–27.

 - Feed immediately with syrup to stimulate brood rearing.

-- Pro version: remove all queen cells (see point 3) and introduce a new queen (F0/F1) after the oxalic acid treatment
+- Pro version: remove all queen cells (see point 3) and introduce a new queen (F0/F1) after the oxalic acid treatment.

 Observations: